snuq/VSEQF/Readme.md

 * Sometimes undo pushing breaks, it may add extra undo steps.
 Not sure whats going on here...

-* Uncut does not work on movieclip type sequences, this seems to be a limitation in Blender - there appears to be no way to get the sequence's source file.
+* Uncut does not work on movieclip type strips, this seems to be a limitation in Blender - there appears to be no way to get the strip's source file.

 * Right now the script cannot apply a vertical zoom level, as far as I can tell this is missing functionality in Blenders python api.

 * Quick 3point causes recursion errors sometimes when adjusting in/out.

-* Snapping a strip can try to snap to its own child, which causes weirdness when both are a bit offset.